BaileyLuu/BaileyLuu/README.md

 <br/>

 <p>I am passionate to create social good projects and currently explore the backend and frontend development 👩‍💻.
-I am currently a Technical Lead @ Google Developer Student Club York University, Logistics Executive @ Women in Science and Engineering York University (co-Organizer @ ElleHacks), and Alpha Microsoft Learn Student Ambasador </p>
+I am currently a Technical Lead @ Google Developer Student Club York University (co-Organizer @ yuHacks 2022), Logistics Executive @ Women in Science and Engineering York University (co-Organizer @ ElleHacks 2022), and Alpha Microsoft Learn Student Ambasador </p>

 <p>I have desire to learn and explore more by attending hackathons, meeting new friends from around the world 🌎, and creating projects that solve the world problems.
 I have been part of 10+ hackathons and still learning 📚.
 My goals for hackathon season 2022 are learning Python and organizing event. </p>